What is a stand-down policy?

 - foid (set to any value)

-- IMPORTANT: In addition to not marketing when these URL parameters are present, your product should not market to the user for the duration of that user's session.
+IMPORTANT: In addition to not marketing when these URL parameters or domains are part of a redirect sequence, your product should not market to the user for the duration of that user's session.
 In our conversations with networks, we've found that a one-hour window is a reasonable approximation for a user's session.
 Setting a cookie (or similar client-side storage) to track this one-hour timeout before you're able to market to the previously-affiliate user should comply with this policy.

 What does it mean to market to a user?

-Marketing to an already affiliated user is generally defined as trying to “get the user's attention” with the intent to have them activate an affiliate link.
+Marketing to an already-affiliated user is generally defined as trying to “get the user's attention” with the intent to have them activate an affiliate link.
 Some networks simply say that you can't pop up any dialog box that has a call-to-action of activating cashback.
 Others describe that you also cannot animate your Chrome extension icon (highlighting the icon to show that the merchant is eligible is okay, though).
-We recommend taking a conservative approach and complying with the most restrictive policy among the networks.
+We recommend taking a conservative approach and complying with the most restrictive policy for all networks.
 To comply with the stand-down policy, if a user is already affiliated, as described above, your product should follow these guidelines:

 - Don't pop a modal asking the user to activate cashback.